 Bavarian Sauerkraut and Sausage Recipe

-A traditional Bavarian Sauerkraut with Sausage recipe.
-It's an effortless one-pot meal which you can prepare with either homemade or store-bought Sauerkraut.
+A traditional Bavarian Sauerkraut with sausage recipe.
+It's an effortless one-pot meal that you can prepare with either homemade or store-bought Sauerkraut.
 This Sauerkraut recipe is as per Bavarian and Austrian customs (we share a culture), and if you have traveled to the area, this is the recipe you are looking for.
 What is Sauerkraut and Sausage?
 Sauerkraut is … [Read more...]

 Ficelle Picarde Recipe - Savory stuffed Crêpes